Skip to content

 Accident report requirement

-Minnesota law requires the driver to file an accident report if the collision meets certain conditions.
-Minnesota Statutes §169.09, Subd.
-7 (a),
+In addition to requirements to report car accidents and collisions to law enforcement noted above, Minn.
+Stat. § 169.09, subd.
+6, Minnesota law also requires the driver to file an accident report if the collision meets certain conditions.

 Minn.
 Stat. §169.09, Subd.
 7 (a)